AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 ### Request Parameters

-The request parameters are the same as those shown above in **POST projects migrate** endpoint.
+The request parameters are the same as those shown above in **POST migrate projects** endpoint.

 ### Response Parameters

-The following table describes the **GET migration summary** response parameters:
+The following table describes the **GET migration project summary** response parameters:

 | Name | Type | Description |
 | --- | --- | --- |